ASTPrompter: Preference-Aligned Automated Language Model Red-Teaming to Generate Low-Perplexity Unsafe Prompts: Limitations

 \paragraph{Reward optimality.} Current parameters for the reward were chosen to normalize each term ($\alpha$, $\zeta$, and $\delta$).
 Tuning these parameters empirically and understanding them formally through modeling of probability-weighted-expectation of safety may be fruitful in enhancing modeling performance.
 Notably, we did not observe a clear trend between the swept values and resulting strategies of unsafe text elicitation.

 \paragraph{Instruction-tuned models.} Prior work shows that strategies for performing unsafe content elicitation on instruction-tuned models \citep{Perez2022RedTL} require fluent prompts with specific behavior.
 While fluency, already investigated by previous approaches, and likelihood (i.e. perplexity, as we measure here) are not the same concept (for instance, we demonstrated that human-written prompts are higher perplexity than auto-regression), combining work of instruction fine-tuning with our novel formulation of prompt likelihood can result in both likely and fluent elicitation.
+We provide limited evaluations against \texttt{gpt-4o} in \cref{sec:gpt} as an example of black-box transfer attacks to instruction fine-tuned models.